bullet03/covid/README.md

 The App grabs a list of countries from the server (via COVIAPI) and takes 10 most populated ones in the world.

-One can get statistic of each country or see them in comparison to each other.
+You can get statistic of each country or see them in comparison to each other.

 <a href="https://bullet03.github.io/covid/">DEMO<a>